shayanray/Vehicle-Speed-Prediction-from-dashboard-camera/README.md

-# ComputerVision-Fall2018
-Predicting Vehicle Speed From Dashcam Video
+# Using Computer Vision and Deep Learning techniques to Predict Vehicle Speed From Dashcam Videos....

 # Challenges/Motivation:
 	• Geometry unforgiving